 For the last two decades, Dr. Adler has also been involved with research in atmospheric optics: optic of the rainbow, ice crystal halos, the Green Flash, and other aspects of the interaction of light with the atmosphere and landscape.
 He hosted the 10th International "Light and Color in the Open Air" conference at St. Mary's College in June, 2010.
 This is a gathering of scientists from around the world who study atmospheric optics; it was the first international scientific conference ever hosted by the college.
 The photographic exhibition running parallel to the conference, "The Atmosphere Exposed", has been displayed at the National Science Foundation main headquarters as part of the "Art of Science" program, and traveled to the American Center for Physics in May, 2012.

-He is interested in a wide variety of other topics: he currently is researching the interrelation between science and music in the work of Vincenzo Galilei (Galileo's father) and writing a book on the science of science fiction, which will be published by Princeton University Press in late 2013.
+He is interested in a wide variety of other topics: he currently is researching the interrelation between science and music in the work of Vincenzo Galilei (Galileo's father).
+His book, Wizards, Aliens, and Starships: Physics and Math in Fantasy and Science Fiction, was published in 2014 by Princeton University Press.

 Laser Cooling, Trapping Atoms, & Quantum Walks - Josh Grossman